galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 > <question-title></question-title>
 >
-> Can you configure the tool {% tool [Datamash](toolshed.g2.bx.psu.edu/repos/iuc/datamash_ops/datamash_ops/1.8+galaxy0) %} to produce a three-column lineage summary from the pangolin output, in which each line lists one of the assigned lineages (from column 2 of the pangolin output) on the first column, how many samples had that lineage assigned on the second column, and the comma-separated identifiers of these samples (from column 1 of the pangolin output) on the third column?
+> Can you configure the tool {% tool [Datamash](toolshed.g2.bx.psu.edu/repos/iuc/datamash_ops/datamash_ops/1.8+galaxy0) %} to produce a three-column lineage summary from the pangolin output, in which each line lists:
+> - one of the assigned lineages (from column 2 of the pangolin output) on the first column,
+> - how many samples had that lineage assigned on the second column, and
+> - comma-separated identifiers of these samples (from column 1 of the pangolin output) on the third column?
 >
 > > <solution-title></solution-title>
 > >